DevNucleus86/laravel-nextjs-marketplace/README.md

 To set it up in your app, all you have to do is navigate to `/client/.env.local` and paste you GTM id (typically starts with „GTM-…“) as the value for the `NEXT_PUBLIC_GOOGLE_TAG_MANAGER_ID`.
 If you do not set this value, the GTM script will simply not be fired.
 No big deal.

-## Contact

-If you have feedback, questions or anything else, feel free to leave me a mail under niclastimmdev@gmail.com or hit me up on Twitter under @niclas_timm.
-Looking forward to hearing from you :).

 ## License